rishindrareddy/My-Sticky-Notes/README.md

 # Sticky-Notes-App

 Sticky Notes is a React JS App where users can create and organize sticky notes, to do's and lot more.
+You can add/edit/delete notes.
+You can also place them anywhere you want by simply dragging it.

 ## Table of Contents